-While some students, with minimal exposure and instruction, can invent effective mental strategies, many others will require explicit teaching of strategies.
+Some students, with minimal exposure and instruction, can invent effective mental strategies.
+Many others will require the explicit teaching of strategies.
 Learning and applying fact strategies is more accurate and efficient than counting and helps develop fluency.
 It is easier than memorizing 100 facts in isolation, may positively impact reasoning abilities, and assists with attaining automatic recall.

 I recently updated my Addition Fact Mental Strategy Doubles Free Sample, which can be downloaded from my TpT store.
 This sample includes a color and black/ gray/ white anchor chart, color and black/ white flashcards with visual cues, and 2 sample worksheets for identifying and discriminating doubles equations.

-I am so excited that my top-selling addition fact strategy anchor charts, flashcards, and worksheets have recently been given a cosmetic makeover.
-In addition, I have added black/ gray/ white anchor charts and quarter page size mini-charts.
-The strategies covered in each resource are Add 0, Count Up, Doubles, Make 10, Doubles + 1, Add 10, The 9 Rule, The 8 Rule, and Monkey in the Middle.
+I am so excited that my top-selling addition fact strategy anchor charts, flashcards, and worksheets have recently been given another cosmetic makeover.
+In addition, I added an option to use Count On as a strategy instead of Count Up.
+The strategies covered in each resource are Add 0, Count Up/ On, Doubles, Make 10, Doubles + 1, Add 10, The 9 Rule, The 8 Rule, and Monkey in the Middle.
 These resources are available individually or as a bundle.
-They will be on sale Friday, July 8th through Monday, July 11th!

 - Introduce each strategy using concrete materials.
 Ten frames and rekenreks are indispensable tools.

 - Teach one strategy to mastery.
-Teach a second strategy to mastery.
+Teach the second strategy to mastery.
 Practice discriminating and applying these two strategies.
 Then teach the next strategy.

 - Teach your students where they are.
 They will learn and apply strategies at their own pace.

 - Commit to spending the time it takes.
 Fluency in basic computation is an essential skill.